 I immediately fell in love with the robust flavor and simplicity of this recipe.
 I wish I could let you smell the wonderful fragrance of the garlic as it sizzles in the butter, and then the green herbs as they add depth of flavor to the pan.

 A Perfect Keto Paleo Meal

-From the nutrition standpoint this recipe has a great macro profile and value.
+From a nutrition standpoint, this recipe has a great macro profile and value.

-- Herbs like parsley and cilantro are full of minerals, vitamins and they are a great element to incorporate into your diet.
+- Herbs like parsley and cilantro are full of vitamins and minerals and they are a great element to incorporate into your diet.

 - Organic, pastured eggs provide lots of essential fatty acids, vitamins and protein.